top of page

 A Brief History of Science Fiction

 I don’t provide here the full history of science fiction over the course of humanity.
-Instead, I offer only the fun bits: enough for you to be popular at parties, but not enough for you to pass a college course in literature.
+Instead, I offer only the fun bits: enough for you to be popular at parties but not enough to pass a college course in literature.

-The following is a representative sample of notable science fiction works published over the past four thousand years.
-I suspect that if you had never heard of these works and I told you they were written this year, you'd probably believe me.
+The following is a sample of notable science fiction works published over the past four thousand years.
+If you had never heard of these works and I told you they were written this year, you'd probably believe me.

 Author Unknown (c.
 2000 BC): Epic of Gilgamesh